Bamber Gascoigne: University Challenge

 Gascoigne was the original presenter (from 1962) of the television quiz show University Challenge, based on the US series College Bowl.
 He held the position for 25 years, until the end of the initial run in 1987.
 As well as presenting the show, he also set all the questions in its first series.
 His manner of questioning was regarded as firm yet polite.
 Phrases he often used which became catchphrases include: "Fingers on buzzers", "your starter for ten", "no conferring", and "I'll have to hurry you."
 The show was at first planned to last for only 13 episodes, but was such a hit that Gascoigne eventually presented 913 episodes.
 Some contestants later became notable in their careers, including David Lidington (whose team won) and Miriam Margolyes.
 When the show was revived in 1994, Gascoigne declined to apply to present it again, for he was involved with other projects; Jeremy Paxman took on the role.

 In 1984 University Challenge was lampooned in the "Bambi" episode of the alternative comedy series The Young Ones, in which Griff Rhys Jones parodied Gascoigne.
-In 1998, Gascoigne presented a parody titled Universe Challenge, based on the sci-fi comedy series Red Dwarf.
+In 1998 on BBC Two's Red Dwarf Night, Gascoigne presented a parody titled Universe Challenge, based on the sci-fi comedy series Red Dwarf.

 Gascoigne is portrayed by actor Mark Gatiss in the 2006 comedy-drama film Starter for 10 and by Robert Portal in the 2024 stage musical adaptation.